harvard-nrg/python-workshop/docs/cli.md

 ```

 ## Command line arguments

-Imagine that you want to write a script to download data from your local
+Let's assume that you want to write a script to download data from your local
 [XNAT](https://xnat.org)
 installation.
 You'll need to accept the command line arguments `--hostname`,
 `--session`, and `--output-dir`